Buzingo/CodingFocus/README.md

 - Maps value to PWM duty cycle for two outputs to simulate bidirectional motor control.
 - Logs raw and converted PWM values to Serial (9600).

+How 7SegmentRechner.ino works (brief)
+- Reads potentiometer (A0) and maps to 0–9 for live selection.
+- Uses a debounced button (INPUT_PULLUP) to capture: first press selects first digit, second press selects second digit and triggers sum calculation.
+- If sum <= 15 the result is shown (supports 0–F); if sum > 15 the sketch blinks all segments as an error and resets to the initial state.
+- Serial debug messages are printed at 9600 baud.

 Usage — Ultraschall / Ultraschall_plus_Piezo
 1. Open the relevant `.ino` file in the Arduino IDE.
 2. Install LiquidCrystal_I2C via Library Manager if needed.